Cottesloe Coastal Walk

 There is more to Cottesloe than the iconic beach view of the Indiana or the magnificent Sculptures by the Sea held each year in early March.

 The Cottesloe Coastal Walk Challenge is about finding 30 walking along the coast north or south from the main beach.
-I chose to walk south following the dual use footpath along Marine Parade.
+We chose to walk south following the dual use footpath along Marine Parade.
 This provided stunning ocean views out to Rottnest Island, south to Fremantle Harbour and even Garden Island heading south and stunning views of Cottesloe Beach and up the coast to Scarborough on the walk back heading north.